darrenjw/scala-course/exercises/Collections.md

 e. (optional) You have probably written this code so that it computes the mean and SD using two passes over the data.
 Can you figure out a way to implement it using just a single pass?

+f. (optional) You have probably completed task e. using a sequential fold which can not easily be parallelised.
+Can you make it parallelisable by replacing your `fold` with `aggregate`.
+You will have to look up how `aggregate` works.

 ### 3. Wrap interval bisection code in an Option

 Starting from the code you wrote for [interval bisection](./bisection/Readme.md) previously, make it safe by wrapping it in an Option.
 See the [detailed instructions](option/Readme.md) for further information.